 Duke’s Live for Life program

 For several years, I’ve led mat-based yoga classes as part of Live for Life, Duke University’s employee wellness program.
 These classes for Duke employees and are held on the university and hospital campuses.
 The range of ages, yoga experience, and abilities is wide.
 I try to make it simple, accessible, and fun so that everyone leaves class feeling good.
 The emphasis is not on how far a person can twist, flex, or bend, but on mindful breathing and finding a personal expression in each pose.
+I’ve mostly taught in conference rooms, with opportunities to lead special sessions at the Nasher Museum and a break room adjacent to a Duke Hospital ER.

 Chair Yoga at Spring Arbor in Durham